-A digital transformation is a must for today’s organizations.
+A digital transformation is a must for today’s organizations, especially from the automotive industry.
 If they’re not on board, they are doomed to fail.
 If they’re on course, they have to think about a second transformation.
 Digital changes drive organizational ones and the automotive sector can benefit on multiple levels; from strategy, through the creation of an ecosystem, ending with an ongoing test-and-learn approach.

-In the recent years we’ve witnessed a wide range of tectonic shifts in the Automotive industry.
-From electric cars, to self-driving cars, from increased number of digital systems implemented in vehicles to artificial intelligence (AI) controlling the whole thing.
+In recent years we’ve witnessed a wide range of tectonic shifts in the automotive industry.
+From electric cars to self-driving cars, from the increased number of digital systems implemented in vehicles to artificial intelligence (AI) controlling the whole thing.
 Managing these revolutions don’t come as easy as expected.
 People, processes, production lines, software, culture gaps, budget – these factors play a significant role in not only modernizing factories but also elevating businesses.
 How to steer a digital transformation in your company and how can you benefit?

 We have recently wrote on digital transformation and what is the nature of this process.
 Let’s quote one line: it is not a remedy, it’s simply a very important mean to an end.

 Digital transformation for automotive

 Here are areas you should focus on in order to upgrade and thrive: